 Looking for the best of the best?
 Look into University of South Florida - Main Campus to obtain your degree in Public Health.
 University of South Florida - Main Campus is one of the largest schools in Florida.

-Illinois State University is a good choice for students pursuing a Public Health degree.
-Students who graduate from this program report average early career income of public health and mid-career income of $79,797.
-Illinois State University has one of the largest student bodies in Illinois.
+University of Georgia is a great decision for students pursuing a Public Health degree.
+Students who graduate from this program report average early career income of public health and mid-career income of $82,005.
+University of Georgia is one of the largest schools in Georgia.

 Every student pursuing a degree in Public Health has to check out CUNY Hunter College.
-The location in a major city is wonderful for students seeking out considerable possibilities for social networking, adventure, and discovery.
+Looking for a big school?
+This college has more than 20,000 students on campus.

 Appalachian State University is a wonderful choice for students pursuing a Public Health degree.
 Boone, North Carolina provides a charming small-town feeling for students to learn in.